kylestetz/lissajous/API.md

 ### `choice([])`

 Choose a random item from a list.
+Accepts lists of values or arrays (or both) as arguments.

 ```javascript
 var t = new track()